This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Can I make a key lime pie ahead of time?
+Can I make key lime pie ahead of time?

-How do I know when a key lime pie is done baking?
+How can I make a key lime pie for two?

-Yes, simply double all the ingredients and use two 10-ounce ramekins or one 5×5-inch baking dish.
+Double all the ingredients and use two 10-ounce ramekins or one 5×5-inch baking dish.
+The bake time stays the same.

 RELATED: 15 Easy Dessert Recipes For One